US STOCKS-Wall Street closes higher as inflation data supports Fed bets

 "The fact that bond market yields are standing down is probably a signal for equity investors to take on a little more risk today," said Jack Ablin, chief investment officer at Cresset Capital Management in Chicago.

-But with small cap indexes such as the Russell 2000 .RUT underperforming during the session, Ablin saw some caution.
+But with the small cap Russell 2000 index underperforming to end down 0.82%, Ablin saw some caution.

 "Equity investors still want quality.
 It's not a free-for-all," Ablin said.